wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 draft: false
 ---

-It's a fairly easy matter of just declaring a dependency on the `payments-interface` crate from a new actor proejct.
+It's a fairly easy matter of just declaring a dependency on the `payments-interface` crate from a new actor project.
 However, the difficult question isn't _how_ can an actor utilize this new payments provider, but _why_ and _when_?

 There are a couple of different approaches here, with their own pros and cons.